AIG-ist-tugraz/WipeOutR/README.md

 #### Get the Maven dependencies from GitHub package repository

 Some part of our implementation depends on [CA-CDR library](https://github.com/manleviet/CA-CDR-V2).
-Thus, after cloning the source code into your system, you need to add the below script in the *settings.xml* file:
+Thus, after cloning the source code into your system, you need to add the below script in the *settings.xml* file to download the dependencies from GitHub package repository.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>